 At first I thought that was a strange shop, but than I looked around on their website and saw all the cool things they sell.
 The best thing about this store is, that it is cheap.
 I found there some really cool things there.
 Let me describe them to you.

-First I bought a Boys Jogger.
-It is a black Jogger whit a withe a checkered pattern.
+First I bought a pair of boys joggers.
+They are black with a white a checkered pattern.
 It is made of 100% cotton, therefore it is really soft.
-You can wear it at home and because the checkered patterns also at school.
+You can wear it at home and because of the checkered patterns, also at school.
 Therefore, I bought it.
-The jogger is not so expensive, it cost 13.99 pounds.
+The jogger were not too expensive, they cost 13.99 pounds.